 Bringing back the Viper shouldn’t be a big stretch for Colt as the gun was basically a short-lived 4-inch version of the 6-shot .38 Cobra snubby with a partial underlug.
 While the original had an aluminum alloy frame, Colt’s making the current Cobras with a steel frame.
 Colt only made the Viper from 1977 to 1984 and they go for a very pretty penny these days depending on condition.

-Let us know below which classic Colt you’d be most interested in.
+Let us know below which Colt classic you’d like to make a comeback next.